CITAD: Certification in IT Asset Disposition

 This course exposes the attendee to numerous concepts for ITAM that are relevant for both direct application and as a means of discussion for those persons who will implement, manage and direct ITAM initiatives for their organizations.

 The CITAD course consists of the following components:

 - CITAD Instructor Daily Presentation and interaction with attendees – administered in-person or online

 - Optional CITAD Comprehensive Online Examination necessary for achieving CITAD Certification

 WHO SHOULD ATTEND

-This class is taught as a two day in-person course or online with an interactive instructor in four three-hour sessions.
+This class is taught as a two day in-person course or online with an interactive instructor.
 The CITAD Course is designed for those individuals with minimal to no experience in the field of Asset Management.
 It is essential learning for those responsible for ITAD programs and other IT professionals involved in Asset Management, resource budgeting, finance, software licensing, contract management and strategic planning.
 Although there are no prerequisites, some knowledge of an organization’s life-cycle management is encouraged.

 IT Asset Disposition Best Practices

 The Process Begins – Removal, Storage, Transport and Security

 Using Automation – Bar Coding, RFID and ITAM Tools